stylerevolution/class-site/_first/dostal-obstacles.md

 * The image took some time to perfect, but it was just a matter of making sure I was linking to the photograph and not a website... steep learning curve over here!
 But I got there in the end and was pretty pleased (The image is even a link!
 Fancy!)

+**Ha!
+You did great.
+Apparently not steep enough to stop you.
+I will go over the footnotes with the class.**

 [^1]: And now it's behaving differently in this document.
 I definitely need a footnote tutorial.